 Talent starts the microwave.

-Talent records on a paper.
+Talent records on a lab notebook.

 Product Isolation

 After the microwave reaction vial cools to ambient temperature, transfer the reaction mixture into a separatory funnel, and rinse with a minimal amount of ethyl acetate into the funnel [1].
 Add 2 milliliters of saturated ammonium chloride and 10 milliliters of ethyl acetate to the separatory funnel, and shake to mix [2].